Nest Testing Platform – Interviews with our crowdtesters

-This post is the third of our The Nest Landing page series and this week we’re talking to two testers who took part in the Bugability™ test on our Nest landing page.
+This post is the third of our The Nest Landing page series and this week we’re talking to two testers who took part in the Bugability™ test on our Nest – our exclusive software testing platform.
 Read on to see what it’s like to take part in one of our tests.
 (Responses have been modified for grammar and clarity)

 1.To get started, please tell us your name.